EivindArvesen/prm/README.md

 This script **must** be sourced, *not* run in a subshell.
 See [usage](#usage) for more information.

+At present, prm is only developed and tested with `bash`, as I have very little experience with and don't personally use alternatives like `fish` and `zsh`.
+I'm very much open to contributions that fix issues with these (that don't break bash support), though.

 ## What?
 This program basically lets you CRUD projects.
 Upon activation, each projects runs its associated start-script; on deactivation, it runs the project stop-script.

 These bash-scripts can be used for things like changing directories, setting environment variables, cleanup, etc.

+There is basic prompt integration in the form of `[PROJECT] <prompt>`, which can be seen in the animated .gif demo above.

 ## How?
 Adding and editing projects will open the associated start- and stop-scripts in your editor (as defined by the `$EDITOR` environment variable).